AntSwordProject/doc/en/getting_started/get_antsword.md

 ##### 2.Download AntSword Loader.

 Starting from v2.0.0-beta, we introduce the concepts of `Loader`.
 Users or developers only need to download the AntSword Loader according to your OS.
-Everyone can directly edit/execute/debug the lastest source code for developers and for users without extra environment.
+Everyone can directly edit/execute/debug the latest source code for developers and for users without extra environment.

 Please select specific loader according to your loader: